phackt/phackt.github.io/_posts/2017-07-25-xss-real-life-case-credentials-stealing.markdown

 ```

 *But wait... you process a GET request and you were talking about a form with POST method ?*
-Yes, there but there is no server-side filter on the specific POST method.
+Yes, there but there is no server-side filtering on the specific POST method (*of course it's also exploitable with POST*).

 So what do we have?
 ![image2]({{ site.url }}/public/images/xss-practical-case/image2.png)